AtrCheema/AI4Water/docs/source/subclassing_vs_functional.rst

 As has been mentioned earlier that for sklearn/xgboost/catboost/lightgbm based models, whether you use functional API or model-sublcassing API, there is no difference.
 In these cases, ``model._model`` object will point out the object from underlying library.
-The following example will make it clearn
+The following example will make it clear

 .. code-block:: python